New Skills-No Scores!

-- Nutrition Education includes learning about healthy eating, trying new foods, and learning to make healthy snacks
+- healthy eating, including information about food groups, trying new foods, and preparing healthy snacks.

 Who Can Participate?

-Teens with an intellectual disability (ID) ages 12-16 years who are able to:
+Teens ages 12-16 years who have an intellectual disability (ID), are in good health, and who are able to:

 - walk without assistance